tahminaringer/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 2. Wrote an instance called findMaximumValue that returns the maximum value stored in the Binary Tree without using any built-in javascript methods

-Authors: Tahmina Ringer & Jeremy Penning
+Authors: Tahmina Ringer & Jeremy Penning & Ashley Moore

 ## Challenge